andrew henderson menu

 Australia

-While Australia may be just as bad as the US in terms of flag-waving and declining freedoms, skilled workers in high demand may be able to obtain residency in Australia, where the naturalization period is four years.
+While Australia may be a high-tax country and has its own issues with declining freedoms, skilled workers in high demand may be able to obtain residence in Australia, where the naturalisation period is four years.

 Belgium